angelaxzhu/angelaxzhu/README.md

 - As part of the Odin Project, created a [sign-up form](https://angiexz.github.io/form/) to practice making Forms in HTML and CSS.
 - As part of the Odin Project, created the browser version of an [Etch-a-Sketch](https://angiexz.github.io/etch_and_sketch/) to practice DOM manipulation, flexbox, and JavaScript methods.
 - As part of the Odin Project, created an on-screen [calculator](https://angiexz.github.io/calculator/) to practice JavaScript methods.
+- As part of the Odin Project, creating a [webpage](https://angiexz.github.io/library/) displaying books read to practice JavaScript classes.
+Ongoing.

 Machine Learning:
 - [ongoing](https://github.com/angelaxzhu/MAIS202)